shahad-mahmud/shahad-mahmud.github.io/_pages/about.md

 ### Transformers

 Transformers from Hugging Face 🤗 is a popular library that I use regularly.
 I have been contributing to this repository in case of any update or bug.
-View my contributions at the Transformers repository [here](https://github.com/huggingface/transformers/pulls?q=author%3Ashahad-mahmud).
+View my contributions at the Transformers repository [here](https://github.com/huggingface/transformers/pulls?q=author%3Ashahad-mahmud){:target="_blank"}.

 ### Unicode Converter

 This is a tool developed using python in order to converting Bangla ASCII writing system (like Bijoy) to unicode writing system (like Avro).
 This tool is distributed as a python package also which was downloaded more than **9k** times.
-Find the package at [PyPi](https://pypi.org/project/unicodeconverter/) or view the source code at [Github](https://github.com/shahad-mahmud/unicode_converter).
+Find the package at [PyPi](https://pypi.org/project/unicodeconverter/){:target="_blank"} or view the source code at [Github](https://github.com/shahad-mahmud/unicode_converter){:target="_blank"}.

+### Incremental Learning for ASR

+Implemented the *Incremental Learning for End-to-End Automatic Speech Recognition* paper by Li Fu et al. It is a knowledge distillation based incremental learning approach that regularize the student model with two novel losses including RBKD and EBKD.
+Find the implementation at [Github](https://github.com/shahad-mahmud/incremental_learning_for_asr){:target="_blank"}.

 ## Educations